Table of Contents

 Ra was the sun god and the creator of the universe.

-Ra was typically represented as a man, but he was also depicted in various forms, including as a scarab-headed man, falcon-headed man, as a bull, ram and many more.
+Ra was typically represented as a man with a sun disk over his head, but he was also depicted in various forms, including as a scarab-headed man, falcon-headed man, as a bull, ram and many more.

 Ra was represented by a solar disk with a coiled snake.